Log In / Sign Up

 Can a contractor file a lien without preliminary notice in California?

-In California, whether a contractor can file a lien without a preliminary notice depends primarily on their relationship to the property owner and the presence of a construction lender.
-Check our Summary of Notice Requirements table below:
+In California, whether a contractor can file a lien without preliminary notice depends primarily on the contractor’s relationship to the property owner and the presence of a construction lender.

 Role Notice to Owner?
 Notice to Lender?
 Notice to GC?